 “They arrive on the morrow.”

-“Have you informed them of this assembly that is going to take place on Saturday?”
+“Have you informed them of this assembly?”

 Bingley shook his head.
 “No, not exactly.
 I requested that they return by Friday, but did not tell them why.”

 Darcy began to rub his jaw.
-“Bingley, you know what they thought about you taking this house.
+“Bingley, you know what they thought about your taking this house.
 I cannot imagine they will want to attend an assembly held in a neighbourhood such as this.”

 “Well, I am tired of everyone’s complaints.
 I am perfectly satisfied with the house, its grounds, and even its neighbours.”
 He grew silent for a moment.
 “I only wish Caroline and Louisa had not decided to return to London when the Bennets had invited us for dinner.
-I knew what they thought about having to dine with them and I was quite put out.”
+I knew what they thought about having to dine with them, and I was quite put out.”

 “You wanted them to meet these Bennets because of the young lady?”